-In every age of human existence people have sought to express themselves using dance, drama, art, architecture, philosophy, music and
+In every age of human existence people have sought to express themselves using dance, drama, art, architecture, philosophy, music and literature.
+This course is aimed at giving students the opportunity to develop an understanding of how humankind has used those areas of self-expression sometimes referred to as the fine arts.
+The course is in no way intended to make the student an

-HI 288 World History and Geography I
+HI 288 3 World History and Geography I

 This is a survey course of global geography and human history.
 Emphasis is placed on: a) gaining a basic knowledge of the critical events in world history; b) gaining a basic knowledge of political and physical geography and the ways in which they are both cause and effect of history; and c) understanding the events at a global level, that is, being able to identify events as taking place in the same periods even though they happened in different regions.
 This course is half of a two-semester series.
 Although ideally students will take both courses, each may stand alone and can be taken in any order.
-Cross listed with PS 288 the same periods even though they happened in different regions.
-This course is half of a two-semester series.
-Although ideally students will take both courses, each may stand alone and can be taken in any order.
-Cross listed with PS 289